 I can explain it to you again, but I can't understand it for you

-THE IMMINENT TAX BOMB
+THE IMMINENT TAX BOMB(From Boortz)

 There was an article recently in the Wall Street Journal written by John F. Cogan and R. Glenn Hubbard.
 Cogan is a senior fellow at the Hoover Institution and Hubbard is the dean of Columbia Business School.
 Here's what they had to say.
 Although Hillary Clinton and Barack Obama believe that tax increases are needed in order to restore a balanced budget and finance entitlement programs, "these claims fail budget arithmetic and economics.
 Worse, they raise serious questions about the nation's broad fiscal policies and its commitment to economic growth."